ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ^ Note: If the sorting state has been modified by interactive sorting, `sort-direction` and `sort-index` will not reflect those updates, only the `currentSortDirection` and `currentSortIndex` properties will.

-^ Note: If the sorting state has been modified by interactive sorting, `sort-direction` and `sort-index` will not reflect those updates, only the `currentSortDirection` and `currentSortIndex` properties will.

 #### Summary of new properties on the `ColumnInternals` reference

 These are internal properties on the column, and are not intended to be used by clients of the table.